CompModels: A suite of computer model test functions for Bayesian optimization: Bayesian Optimization

 where $\mu^n(x)$ and $\sigma^n(x)$ are the mean and standard deviation of the predictive distribution of $Y(x)$, and $\Phi(\cdot)$ and $\phi(\cdot)$ are the standard normal cdf and pdf respectively.

 Extending EI to the constrained optimization case, \cite{schonlau:1998} defined expected feasible improvement (EFI) as

-where $\mathbb{I}()$ is the usual indicator function and is equal to one when the constraint functions are satisfied, and zero otherwise.
+where $\text{Pr}(c(x)\leq 0)$ is the probability of satisfying the joint constraints.
 Here, $I(x)$ uses an $f^n_{\min}$ defined over the region where the constraint functions are satisfied.
 Again, new candidate inputs, $x^*$, can now be selected by maximizing the expected feasible improvement, i.e.,

-Here the formula in (\ref{EI}) still holds, however, we are now evaluating the EI only in areas where the constraints are satisfied.
+Here the formula in (\ref{EI}) still holds, however, we are now weighting EI by the probability that $x$ is feasible.